ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel.md

 ## Overview
 {: #ha-rhel-overview}

-You can find the following information in the proceeding sections.

-- [Setting up and configuring HA clusters](#install-and-configure-rhel-ha-cluster) transforms the individual virtual server instances in {{site.data.keyword.powerSys_notm}} into a cluster.
+The information in the proceeding sections describes how to transform the individual virtual server instances in {{site.data.keyword.powerSys_notm}} into a cluster.

 These procedures include installing the high availability packages and agents on each cluster node and configuring the fencing devices.